By Sungard AS

 Apps vs Applications: What's the difference?
 Building a strong foundation

 Getting the underlying infrastructure right is critical, offering a strong and robust foundation from which applications can be delivered to an exponentially growing and enthusiastic market.
 It is, however, easier said than done.
-When it comes to ensuring your organisation has the right infrastructure to support its applications, there are four key questions to ask…
+When it comes to ensuring your organization has the right infrastructure to support its applications, there are four key questions to ask…